 Contact our ERISA Benefits Claims Experts

-At Abell and Capitan Law, we comprehend the urgency of receiving LTD benefits.
+At Capitan Law, we comprehend the urgency of receiving LTD benefits.
 We work tirelessly to protect your rights and ensure fair treatment during the claims process.
 If you’re unable to work in Indiana, call us at (267) 419-7888 for assistance with filing for benefits.